gruntjs/grunt-contrib-less/README.md

 The key (destination) should be an unique filepath (supports [grunt.template](https://github.com/cowboy/grunt/blob/master/docs/api_template.md)) and the value (source) should be a filepath or an array of filepaths (supports [minimatch](https://github.com/isaacs/minimatch)).

-Note: When the value contains an array of multiple filepaths, the contents are concatenated in the order passed.
+As of v0.2.3, you can use *.{ext} as your destination filename to individually compile each file to the destination directory.
+Otherwise, when the source contains an array of multiple filepaths, the contents are concatenated in the order passed.

 ##### options ```object```